Heartbyte

 How do they handle things that aren't in scope?

-A vendor's first instinct is to raise a change request.
-A partner's first instinct is to figure out whether the thing genuinely requires new work or was simply missed during planning.
-Ask a potential vendor directly: "What's your CR policy for scope gaps that were obviously needed but not written down?"
+A vendor's first move is to raise a change request.
+A partner's first move is to work out whether the thing really needs new work or was just missed during planning.
+Ask a potential vendor straight: "What's your CR policy for scope gaps that were obviously needed but not written down?"
 Their answer tells you everything.

 4